ImGGAAVVIINN/alya-new-tab/README.md

 green '<> Code' button --> 'Download ZIP' & Unzip the archive you just downloaded

 2. Open Chrome and go to `chrome://extensions`
-3. Enable 'Developer Mode' by checking the tickbox (on the top of the page).
+3. Enable 'Developer Mode' by checking the tick box (on the top of the page).
 4. Click the 'Load Unpacked Extension' button and select the folder of the cloned repository.
 5. The extension should be loaded now and the 'New Tab' page should be Markdown New Tab. 🎉